-- 1. Read the list of new feature requests provided on the next page.
+- 1. Read the list of new feature requests at the project's website.
 Check that you understand what each feature is.
 Ask your TA or the instructor if you need any user clarifications. - 2.
 Select one of the listed features for the assignment.
 Use techniques you have learned in the course for estimating effort, assessing risk, and understanding customer priority to help you make the selection.
 You will be expected to defend you decision in the project write up.
-Note: you are strongly encouraged to investigate whether existing libraries and/or (open-source) implementations of any of the requested functionality can be re-used for your implementation. - 3.
+Note 1: You may choose a feature of your own invention (i.e. not from the project's list of feature requests) if you wish, but in such a case you'll need to convince us that your feature really is something users would want. - Note 2: You are encouraged to investigate whether existing libraries and/or (open-source) implementations of any of the requested functionality can be re-used for your implementation if you can make good use of existing code from elsewhere, that will help demonstrate you're using good engineering judgment. - 3.
 Complete a requirements analysis for the selected feature.
-Your requirements analysis will identify why the user(s) want the requested feature, and will identify relevant assumptions about the problem domain.
+Your requirements analysis will identify why the users want the requested feature, and will identify relevant assumptions about the problem domain.
 At the end of the analysis, you should have a detailed list of specific functions and quality requirements, along with a rationale for how the functions will allow the users to meet their goals.
 Make use of techniques such as domain modeling and goal modeling to help you complete this analysis. - 4.
 Generate a detailed set of use cases for the selected feature.
 Create a use case diagram to give an overview of the set of use cases, and create individual descriptions for each use case, including pre- and post-conditions, exceptional behaviour, and alternative paths for each use case.
-Your use case descriptions should be written in a style that the users would understand, so that, for example, they could form the basis for a user manual. - 5.
-Complete a robustness analysis for your use cases.
-Your robustness analysis should take into account the existing classes in the JEdit application, plus any new classes you need to create to implement the new feature.
-Use the robustness analysis to decide whether each requirement should map onto a new or an existing class.
+Your use case descriptions should be written in a style that the users would understand, so that, for example, they could form the basis for a user manual.

-- 6. Write a report that describes the steps you went through to select and analyze the new feature request for JEdit.
+- 5. Complete a robustness analysis for your use cases.
+Your robustness analysis should take into account the existing classes in the JFreeChart application, plus any new classes you need to create to implement the new feature.
+Use the robustness analysis to decide whether each requirement should map onto a new or an existing class. - 6.
+Write a report that describes the steps you went through to select and analyze the new feature request for JFreeChart.
 Be sure to document your development process, and comment on how well the process worked for you. - 7.
 Document your teamwork and complete team member evaluation forms, using the online system on the course website.